-- Decide on a standard order for the questions.
+Decide on a standard order for the questions to avoid implicit bias.

-- Try to remove as many variations as possible, such as time of day or location.
+Try to keep each interview as standardized as possible, and remove as many variations as possible, such as time of day or location.

 Structured Interview Questions: